arnemertz/online-compilers/index.md

 | **Runtime parameters** | no
 | **Stdin**              | yes

 An online IDE with multiple files.
-The whole web application seems to be sluggish at times, I could not register to try out the features that require an account login like saving or uploading whole projects (broken link/unresponsive webapp).
+The whole web application seems to be sluggish at times, I could not register to try out the features that require an account login like saving or uploading whole projects (broken link/unresponsive web app).

 ## Codepad